SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Experiments

-\textbf{ICDAR2015 (IC15)} \cite{IC15} contains 2,077 text image patches are cropped from cropped scene texts suffer from perspective and curvature distortions, which was used in the ICDAR 2015.
+\textbf{ICDAR2015 (IC15)} \cite{IC15} contains 2,077 text image patches are cropped scene texts suffer from perspective and curvature distortions, which was used in the ICDAR 2015.
 Researchers have used two different versions for evaluation: 1,811 and 2,077 images.
-Some extremely geometrically distorted images were discarded in the 1,811 version.
 We use 1,811 images in our discussions and report both results when compared with other techniques for fair comparisons.

-\textbf{SVTP \cite{SVTP}} contains 645 images for evaluation.
+\textbf{SVTP} \cite{SVTP} contains 645 images for evaluation.
 Many of the images contain perspective projections due to the prevalence of non-frontal viewpoints.